emberjs/guides/source/object-model/classes-and-instances.md

 ### Initializing Instances

 When a new instance is created, its `init` method is invoked automatically.
-This is the ideal place to do setup required on new
+This is the ideal place to implement setup required on new
 instances:

 ```js